odoo/documentation/content/applications/productivity/documents.rst

 Workflow actions help manage documents and overall business operations.
 These are automated actions that can be created and customized for each workspace.
-With a single click you can, for example, create, move, sign, and add tags to a document, and process bills.
+With a single click you can, for example, create, move, sign, add tags to a document, and process bills.

-These workflow actions appear on the right panel when a document meets the set criteria.
+When a document meets the set criteria, these workflow actions appear on the right panel.

 Create workflow actions
 -----------------------

-To create workflow actions, go to :menuselection:`Documents --> Configuration --> Actions` and click :guilabel:`New`.
+To update an existing workflow action or create a new one, go to :menuselection:`Documents --> Configuration --> Actions` and click :guilabel:`New`.

 .. note::
    An action applies to all **sub-workspaces** under the :guilabel:`Related Workspace` you selected.